wcj365/UMBC-Data-Science-Capstone/Final_Presentation_Requirements.md

 - You will not show Jupyter notebook
 - You must speak slow and breif - Don't go into too much details
 - You myust communicate well about your project in a very cealr and logical way without burdening your audiences with too much details.

+You don't need to complete your project report and record video before your presentation.
+They are part of the final deliverable which is due later.